Literature: The Lost World

 Sir Arthur Conan Doyle

-Inspired a bunch of films and TV series, one of which was Sir Arthur Conan Doyles The Lost World
+Inspired a bunch of films and TV series, including the series Sir Arthur Conan Doyles The Lost World

 This book contains examples of: